pmeeny/CI-MS3-FootballMemories/TESTING.md

 ### Expected Result 3-5
 1. The change is made
 2. The application starts
-3. The tournament does not add an an exception is displayed: "An exception occurred when adding a new tournament: Exception('Exception when uploading the image to AWS S3 bucket')"
+3. The tournament does not add an exception is displayed: "An exception occurred when adding a new tournament: Exception('Exception when uploading the image to AWS S3 bucket')"
 4. The application starts
 5. The memory fails to add and an error is displayed